Donate

 1. The student must submit an Emergency Need Form to request food cards, fuel cards, or Greene County Transit bus passes.

-2. The request is reviewed by the Student Persistence Workgroup and, if approved, the student is instructed to pick up the card or tickets from the Office of the Dean of Students.
+2. The request is reviewed by the Student Persistence Review Committee and, if approved, the student is instructed to pick up the card or tickets from the Office of the Dean of Students.

 • All communication will be processed through the C-GCC email; students should continuously check their email for updates to their request.